Yandex Cloud

 • Password: Previously created IAM token.

-2. Click Test Connection to test the connection.
-If the connection is successful, you will see the connection status and information about the DBMS and driver.
+2. Click Test Connection.
+If the connection is successful, you will see the connection status, DBMS information, and driver details.

 3. Click OK to save the data source.